la2050/archive/_projects/2015/jvs-works-creating-hope-and-opportunity.md

   barriers to employment with our training programs.

    JVS has the commitment from several funders as well as lead employers in each training industry to provide the funds needed to screen, assess, train, and place these students in jobs that link to careers with a starting wage of at least $15/hour plus benefits.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We anticipate a grant of $100,000 from LA2050 will cover the cost of hiring a full-time staff person needed to implement this public awareness and outreach campaign aimed at eliminating the skills gap for 350 disadvantaged individuals (18+ years old) living in communities of high poverty across Los Angeles by providing them access to JVS WorksTM Award-winning suite of training programs.
-  Our outreach efforts will focus on reaching more deeply into communities of high poverty and connecting individuals who struggle with a wide range of barriers to employment with our training programs.

-   JVS has the commitment from several funders as well as lead employers in each training industry to provide the funds needed to screen, assess, train, and place these students in jobs that link to careers with a starting wage of at least $15/hour plus benefits.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- JVS will use the LA2050 funds to hire a full-time staff person and cover the costs associated with creating and implementing this awareness and outreach campaign aimed at providing individuals (who have a High School degree or GED but remain unemployed or underemployed) access to in JVSWorksTM suite of training programs.
-This outreach effort will focus on communities across Los Angeles where there are few professional role models and high rates of poverty
-  including: Compton, Boyle Heights, Highland Park, Crenshaw, Pacoima, as well as communities in the Western San Gabriel Valley.

-   Recruitment Coordinator ($53,000 Salary + $15,900 Benefits).
-   A full-time Recruitment Coordinator will be hired to lead the outreach campaign.
-This person will be responsible for developing partnerships with local community service organizations; disseminating information about JVSWorks including admissions requirements and supportive services; and will secure free space for these programs to be conducted in the community whenever possible.
-Outreach activities will be conducted in the community and will be monitored and coordinated with the Program Training Directors.

-   Cell Phone and Travel ($1,580)
-   The Recruitment Coordinator will need a cell phone as he/she is will be spending a lot of time traveling to communities across Los Angeles County to share information about JVSWorksTM with residents and community leaders.

-   Occupancy ($1,220)
-   The Recruitment Coordinator will have a desk at the main JVSWorks Training Center to use when he/she is not in the field.

-   Printing and Advertisements ($9,300)
-   Print program materials and purchase advertising space on the internet, in newspapers, benches, and/or billboards.

-   Supportive Services ($3,000)
-   To provide students assistance with transportation, childcare, or any other needs-related services to ensure that the participant can attend training.

-   Food & Paper Goods ($4,000)
-   To cover the cost of food and drinks provided to thousands of attendees at our recruitment & orientation sessions.

-   Administrative (12,000)
-   An administrative charge of 12% is calculated to cover the cost of JVS infrastructure costs (i.e. services from JVS’ HR, Accounting, IT, as well as senior executive staff and its related costs).
 How do you plan to scale the success of your proposal?: >- JVSWorksTM outstanding program outcomes have brought recognition to our training programs which has allowed us to expand our training programs from